Irk Bitig: Contents

 There are 64 combinations of three groups of one to four pips, but the book gives a total of sixty-five omens, with some errors, including two missing omens (3-1-1 and 1-2-4) and some duplicate omens (3-4-1 occurs three times, and 3-1-3 occurs twice).

 The omens comprise short stories about the world in which the nomadic Turkic people lived.
 Animals feature prominently in most of the omens, sometimes domesticated animals such as horse and camels, and sometimes wild animals such as tigers and deer.
-When wild animals fight each other or are injured the omen is bad (nos.6, 8, 37, 43, 44, 45, 46, and 61).
+When wild animals fight each other or are injured the omen is bad (nos.
+6, 8, 37, 43, 44, 45, 46, and 61).
 Likewise, when domestic animals are mistreated, sick or stolen the omen is bad (nos.
 16, 25, 39, 50, and 65).
 On the other hand, animals giving birth are good omens (nos.
 5 and 41).
-A couple of the omens show a threefold pattern of parallelism between two animals and a human: a white mare, a she-camel and a princess give birth (no. 5); young birds, fawns, and children get lost in the fog (no.15).
+A couple of the omens show a threefold pattern of parallelism between two animals and a human: a white mare, a she-camel and a princess give birth (no. 5); young birds, fawns, and children get lost in the fog (no. 15).

-The Sky God Tengri is featured in some of the omens (no.12, 15, 17, 38, 41, 47, 54, 60), and he is normally shown to be benign, for instance rescuing lost or exhausted animals (nos.
+The Sky God Tengri is featured in some of the omens (nos.
+12, 15, 17, 38, 41, 47, 54, 60), and he is normally shown to be benign, for instance rescuing lost or exhausted animals (nos.
 15 and 17).
-Also featured is the god of the road, who bestows his favour on travellers (no.2), and mends old things and brings order to the country (no.48).
+Also featured is the god of the road, who bestows his favour on travellers (no. 2), and mends old things and brings order to the country (no. 48).

-The title Khan also features in several omens, establishing a royal camp (no.28), coming back from a victorious battle (no.34), and going hunting (no.63), which are all good omens.
+The title Khan also features in several omens, establishing a royal camp (no. 28), coming back from a victorious battle (no. 34), and going hunting (no. 63), which are all good omens.
 Omen 63 mentions the custom of the khan killing an animal with his own hands after it has been surrounded by his retinue.

 After the final divination, the book concludes, "Now, my dear sons, know thus: this book of divination is good.
 Thus everyone is master of his own fate."

 The divination text is written in a mix of prose and poetry, and although it does not have a fixed poetic metre, it does exhibit poetic features such as stylistic parallelism, alliteration and rhyme.